 The Financial Aid Award Letter is issued to a student after all requested documents are submitted to the Financial Aid Office.
-Grants and scholarships will be accepted for the student unless the Financial Aid Office is notified of the student's decision to decline the aid.
+Grants and scholarships will be accepted for the student, with the exception of Cal Grant, or unless the Financial Aid Office is notified of the student's decision to decline the aid.
 Acceptance of loan proceeds must be confirmed as outlined in the award letter instructions before funds will be disbursed to the student's account.
 Participant scholarship recipients may be required to sign a separate agreement before the scholarship will be disbursed.